pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetInputSchema

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetInputSchema() DaVinciFlowGraphDataRequestElementsNodeDataInputSchema`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetInputSchema() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesInputSchema`

 GetInputSchema returns the InputSchema field if non-nil, zero value otherwise.

 ### GetInputSchemaOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetInputSchemaOk() (*DaVinciFlowGraphDataRequestElementsNodeDataInputSchema, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetInputSchemaOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesInputSchema, bool)`

 GetInputSchemaOk returns a tuple with the InputSchema field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetInputSchema

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetInputSchema(v DaVinciFlowGraphDataRequestElementsNodeDataInputSchema)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetInputSchema(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesInputSchema)`

 SetInputSchema sets InputSchema field to given value.